 - a.
 All equipment must be operated in accordance with the manufacturer's instruction manual. - b.
 All powered equipment shall be refueled outdoors, away from storm drains and clear of structures, with engines shut off.
 Spill containment must be provided for equipment fueling.
-Spill clean up kits must be available at refueling locations. - Gasoline, liquid propane gas, or propane-powered equipment shall be allowed on building roofs only with prior
+Spill cleanup kits must be available at refueling locations. - c.
+Gasoline, liquid propane gas, or propane-powered equipment may be allowed on building roofs.

-- written approval.
 Coordinate with the Boeing Onsite Activity Representative.
 Additional coordination is required. - d.
-Electrical equipment used in areas where flammable atmospheres (vapors, dusts, or mists) may exist shall have appropriate National Fire Protection Association (NFPA) class and division ratings for explosion proofing. - e.
-Air monitoring shall be conducted, as necessary, to check for hazardous emissions from powered equipment operating within buildings, excavations, or enclosed structures.
+Electrical equipment used in areas where flammable atmospheres (vapors, dusts, or mists) may exist shall have

+- appropriate National Fire Protection Association (NFPA) class and division ratings for explosion proofing. - e.
+Air monitoring (e.g., for NO, NO2, CO, SO2) shall be conducted, as necessary, to check for hazardous emissions from powered equipment operating within buildings, excavations, or enclosed structures.
 Monitoring results shall be available for review if requested by Boeing.